hehlinge42/nlp_consulting_project/README.md

 Data scraped on 29/01/2021 can be found in scraped_data.zip file.
 It contains the data for the first 124 restaurants (maxpage_resto = 2) and their associated reviews capped at 500 per restaurant (maxpage_reviews=50).

+# Contributors
+Project realized by @elalamik, @erraya, @hehlinge42, @louistransfer and @MaximeRedstone